microsoft/sample-app-aoai-chatGPT/scripts/readme.md

 - Run the data preparation script, passing in your config file and the embedding endpoint and key as extra arguments:

       `python data_preparation.py --config config.json --embedding-model-endpoint "<embedding endpoint>"`

+### Add vector embeddings for Azure Cosmos Mongo vcore
+We only support vector search for Azure Cosmos Mongo vcore.
+So add vector embeddings is required.
+As for the detail information, Please see [the docs](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/vector-search)

+To add vectors to your index, you will first need an [Azure OpenAI resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) with an [Ada embedding model deployment](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#embeddings-models).
+The `text-embedding-ada-002` model is supported.

+- Get the endpoint for embedding model deployment.
+The endpoint will generally be of the format `https://<azure openai resource name>.openai.azure.com/openai/deployments/<ada deployment name>/embeddings?api-version=2023-06-01-preview`.
+- Run the data preparation script, passing in your config file and the embedding endpoint and key as extra arguments:

+      `python cosmos_mongo_vcore_data_preparation.py --config cosmos_config.json --embedding-model-endpoint "<embedding endpoint>"`

 ## Optional: Crack PDFs to Text
 If your data is in PDF format, you'll first need to convert from PDF to .txt format.
 You can use your own script for this, or use the provided conversion code here.